dkacza/library-api/README.md

 #### Technical details
 - The app was made with Node.js and Express.js framework with MVC pattern in mind.
-- It uses MongoDB to store the data and Mongoose for accessing it in a convinient way.
+- It uses MongoDB to store the data and Mongoose for accessing it in a convenient way.
 - User authentication is implemented via JWT through dedicated NPM package.
 - Vulnerable data is encrypted through modules and packages like `crypto` and `bcrypt`.
 - The app protects itself from XSS attacks and query injections by implementing additional 3rd party middleware packages.